 Sometimes the Post Road historical markers simply fall short of telling the whole story.
 There’s a historical marker in front of the D’Angelo’s sub shop on Rte.
 20 in Marlborough, Mass., which used to be the Upper Post Road.
 The marker in 2014 read, ““Here the early circuit courts convened, and stage coaches changed horses, and historic personages tarried.”

 The ‘historic personage’?
-George Washington, who stopped there once on his way to take over the Continental Army in Cambridge and once on his presidential visit.
+George Washington, who stopped there once on his way to take over the Continental Army in Cambridge, and then again on his presidential visit.

 That’s not the only thing that’s wrong about the Shrewsbury milestones.
-They’re also called the Franklin Mile Markers because Benjamin Franklin supposedly set them when he was deputy postmaster general.
+They’re also called the Franklin Mile Markers because Benjamin Franklin supposedly set them when he served as deputy postmaster general.